Audio Production Studios (LIB 365B & 365C)

 Studio Use Guidelines

-• Please report any misuse, accidental damage, or technical issues to ashaffer@uoregon.edu and musicref@uoregon.edu.
+- Please report any misuse, accidental damage, or technical issues to ashaffer@uoregon.edu, jdaley@uoregon.edu, and musicref@uoregon.edu.

-• Faculty, graduate students, undergraduate students, and staff are welcome to use the studios on a drop-in basis, as long as there are no other events/meetings scheduled.
-If another user has booked the studio, the reservation takes priority.
+- Please make a reservation to use the studios.
+Approved users may use the studios on a drop-in basis, as long as there are no other events/meetings scheduled.
+If another user has booked the studio, their reservation takes priority.
 You must respectfully pack up and allow the person with reservation to come in and work.
+We strongly encourage reservations, so that you know you will be able to access the studios when you need them.